83 further coronavirus cases and one more death recorded in North Lincolnshire

 There was also one more coronavirus death recorded in the latest 24-hour period in North Lincolnshire.

-It means there have been three deaths in the past week, which is an increase on one the previous week.
+It means there have been six deaths in the past week, which is an increase on none the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Lincolnshire.